ShanDestromp/klipper-prusa-i3mk3/README.md

 ### `klipup.sh` usage:

-This assumes that your local copy is stored in `POKlipper` (for PrusaOwners fork) or `KOCKlipper` for Kevins.

-`./klipup.sh koc` or `./klipup.sh prusa` depending on which repo you're using.

-The script will then move to the appropriate directory, pull the latest version, build the firmware and flash it to your printer.
-It will also ensure that a symlink is made from your built firmware to `~/klipper` allowing you to swap between forks without manually adjusting.
+The script pulls the latest github source then move to the appropriate directory, build the firmware and flash it to your printer.

 I heavily recommend editing the script to modify the `DEV` line to match your printers connection in `/dev/serial/by-id/` instead of `/dev/ttyACM0` as `ttyACM0` might not always point to the correct device.